QuarkChain/L2Bridge/README.md

 # L2Bridge

 The L2Bridge is a cross-layer-2 protocol that provides asset transfer between existing L2 networks.
-The main idea is to sacrifice the time cost of the Liquidiy Provider and make the user transfer their asset real time.
+The main idea is based on Vitalik's idea in https://notes.ethereum.org/@vbuterin/cross_layer_2_bridges and further illustrated at https://medium.com/@qizhou_63115/cross-l2-bridge-hashed-timelock-contract-vs-delayed-proved-timelock-contract-7e738dd2094e.

+The main features of the bridges are:
+- Almost instant user asset transfer;
+- Single user operation (compared to two-step operation in HTLC);
+- Does not rely on additional security assumption (e.g., 3rd party), only L1/L2 security assumption;
+- No off-chain LP matching (instead, using a reverse fee auction).

 ## Contracts